 The additional benefit is that because it doesn’t require the actual STTR to be present, it is more flexible and discreet, whilst providing the same result.

 A few providers of remote captioning are beginning to emerge.
-Ai-Media was one of the first, and this is the service that Hearing Link uses for staff meetings.

 To use remote captioning, there should be no need to download software or purchase equipment.
 All you need is a connection to the internet – and via this you log onto the provider’s secure website.
 At the end of the session, the text can be saved into a Word document providing an immediate and accurate record of everything that has been said.